How to create Refractive Caustics in V-Ray for SketchUp

 An example of the final result of adding caustics to a swimming pool.

-To learn more about what are caustics and how to render them - please check this page.
+To learn more about caustics and how to render them effectively, visit this page on caustics and rendering techniques.

 Creating the required objects